keyur2maru/vad/README.md

     androidConfig: AndroidRecordConfig(
       audioSource: AndroidAudioSource.voiceCommunication,
       audioManagerMode: AudioManagerMode.modeInCommunication,
+      speakerphone: true,
-      setSpeakerphoneOn: true,
+      manageBluetooth: true,
     ),
   ),
 );
 ```

-This fix leverages `AudioManager.MODE_IN_COMMUNICATION` and `AudioManager.setSpeakerPhone(true)` along with the `android.permission.MODIFY_AUDIO_SETTINGS` permission to resolve echo cancellation issues.
+This configuration leverages `AudioManager.MODE_IN_COMMUNICATION` and speakerphone mode along with the `android.permission.MODIFY_AUDIO_SETTINGS` permission to resolve echo cancellation issues.
+The VAD package uses these settings by default.

-*Note: An official fix is pending in the upstream record package: https://github.com/llfbandit/record/commit/a24931a8e344410b68f36b1182a600f4e33bff42*

 ## Tested Platforms
 The VAD Package has been tested on the following platforms: